Our Method

 Better Actors

-Where Stanislasvkij focuses on the Objective, as in what the actor/character wants, Strasberg goes deeper than that and asks of you that you learn to connect with what you need - referring here to your inner child's main Unfulfilled Need.
-Also with the Strasberg Method, we don't simply have one or more conflicts: the human being is more complex than that, so we use the Triangulation Need - Action - Tragic Flaw.
-This really helps build the connection with our character and his/her background.
+Where Stanislasvkij focuses on the Objective, as in what the actor/character wants, we go deeper than that and we ask of you that you learn to connect with what you need - referring here to your inner child's main Unfulfilled Need.

 Another very important skill we teach is Script Analysis, with its Story Arc (or Dramatic Arc).
 It is pivotal to understand how deeply connected Acting is to Writing and Directing.
 Knowing how to analyse and divide up a script will make you much more effective as an actor with any piece of writing.